namin/staged-miniKanren/README.md

 ### Introduction

 The introduction briefly discusses the problems the paper attempts to solve, the mechanisms for solving them, as well as the contributions of the paper.
 It does not make major references to the implementation itself, mainly containing pointers to further into the paper.
 It does include Figure 1, which present the `synth/sketch` and `invert-execute` constructs.
 These are syntactic sugar for various applications of the relational interpreter.
-The definition of and tests using the `synth/sketch` and `invert-execute` forms are in <./tests/synth-task-macros-synth-context.rkt> and <./tests/synth-task-macros-backwards.rkt>, respectively.
+The definition of and tests using the `synth/sketch` and `invert-execute` forms are in [`./tests/synth-task-macros-synth-context.rkt`](./tests/synth-task-macros-synth-context.rkt) and [`./tests/synth-task-macros-backwards.rkt`](./tests/synth-task-macros-backwards.rkt), respectively.

 ### Background

 #### Relational Programming in miniKanren

 This section introduces prior work on the relational programming language miniKanren.
-The short example present in the paper used to introduce miniKanren is present as a test in <./tests/doc.rkt>.
+The short example present in the paper used to introduce miniKanren is present as a test in [`./tests/doc.rkt`](./tests/doc.rkt).
 This section also contains Figure 2b, an implementation of the λ-or language as a relation, demonstrating the use of forms such as quasi-quote unquote.
-This implementation is also present in <./tests/or-interp-unstaged.rkt>, including a short test demonstrating synthesis of terms in the language.
+This implementation is also present in [`./tests/or-interp-unstaged.rkt`](./tests/or-interp-unstaged.rkt), including a short test demonstrating synthesis of terms in the language.

 ##### Synthesis with Relational Interpreters

 This section introduces the use of relational interpreters, both for synthesis and program inversion.
 It includes Figure 3, which demonstrates how the examples of Figure 1 are implemented in terms of the relational interpreter.
-These definitions, as well as a number of variations thereof, are present in <./tests/doc-bench.rkt> <tests/doc.rkt>, respectively.
-The short example of synthesizing the `lambda` keyword is in <./tests/or-interp-unstaged.rkt>.
+These definitions, as well as a number of variations thereof, are present in [`./tests/doc-bench.rkt`](./tests/doc-bench.rkt) and [`tests/doc.rkt`](tests/doc.rkt), respectively.
+The short example of synthesizing the `lambda` keyword is in [`./tests/or-interp-unstaged.rkt`](./tests/or-interp-unstaged.rkt).

 #### Program Staging